 The prospectus was developed in line with Water for Victoria’s principles for public investment in rural water infrastructure and is focused on:

-- channel upgrading
+- irrigation channel upgrades

-- improved system viability
+- improving irrigation system viability

-- pipelining for stock and domestic supplies
+- pipelining for efficient stock and domestic supplies

 Modelling shows the SDLAM projects deliver substantial improvements for the whole river system compared with pre-Basin Plan conditions.